Jon Berti Player Props: Marlins vs. Guardians

 Jon Berti At The Plate

-- Berti is batting .224 with two doubles, a home run and two walks.
+- Berti has two doubles, a home run and two walks while hitting .224.

-- He has gone deep in one of 18 games, and in 1.6% of his plate appearances.
+- He has homered in one of 18 games, and in 1.6% of his plate appearances.

 - In four games this season (22.2%), Berti has picked up an RBI, including two games with multiple runs batted in.